 Adaptability

 Cyber security risks and trends are rapidly changing and evolving.
-This creates challenges for cyber security professionals everywhere.
-As a cyber security professional, you need to be able to adapt your skill to new scenarios continuously.
+This creates challenges for tech professionals everywhere.
+As a cyber security expert, you need to be able to adapt your skill to new scenarios continuously.
 You also need to be able to change priorities as new rules and regulations develop.

 Logical Reasoning